fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.20 .net6 and .net7 compatible.
+ - 1.7.20 New componments MudExColorPicker, MudExColorBubble, MudExUploadEdit
+ - 1.7.20 Fixed Bug that localizer is not passed to MudExCollectionEdit
  - 1.7.10 UPDATE TO .NET 7 and MudBlazor 6.1.2
  - 1.6.76 BugFix in MudExEnumSelect
  - 1.6.74 MudExEnumSelect select now supports nullable enums and flags